 Step 1: Bring water to a boil and disinfect everything.
 Spray the inside of the freezer bags, close them and set aside for 5 minutes.
 Sterilize your spoon, wear gloves and rub your hands with disinfectant.

 Step 2: With gloved hands, use some kitchen towel to wipe out the inside of the bags.
-Eyeball ~ 1 l straw pellets into each bag and add a generous spoon full of wheat bran.
-Stir with your spoon until mixed, close the bag.
+Eyeball ~ 1 l straw pellets into each bag and add two generous spoons full of wheat bran and the gypsum.
+Stir with your spoon until well mixed, close the bag.

 Step 3: Put the bags in a pot each (so they can stand upright without toppling over).
 Open the bag, pour in ~ 1 l boiling water, stir, and close the bag, leaving a small opening for the steam to escape.
 Let the pellets soak for some minutes.
 The goal is a very moist, but not soaking wet straw-bran-mixture, so you might have to add more boiling water after a couple of minutes.
 You should have two two-thirds-filled bags now.
 Close the bags completely and let cool down to room temperature.